IBMStreams/streamsx.messagehub/_docs/200-user_overview.md

 The Message Hub toolkit contains two operators, the *MessageHubConsumer*, and the *MessageHubProducer*.
 The *MessageHubConsumer* operator consumes messages from an Event Streams topic and creates Tuples which are processed by other downstream operators of the Streams application.
-It is a source operator within your Streams application.
+It is a source operator within a Streams application.

 The *MessageHubProducer* operator creates Kafka messages in the Event Streams service from tuples and acts therefore as a sink operator within your Streams application.
-For both, the MessageHubConsumer and the MessageHubProducer there is a one-to-one relationship between tuples and Event Streams messages.
+The MessageHubConsumer has a one-to-one relationship between Kafka messages and produced tuples. for the MessageHubProducer there is a one-to-N relationship between tuples and Event Streams messages, where *N* is the number of topics for which a tuple is produced.
 The Event Streams cloud service is based on Kafka, so that this toolkit and most descriptions are strongly related to those of the [Kafka toolkit](https://github.com/IBMStreams/streamsx.kafka).
 Read more about how to use these operators in the [SPL documentaion](https://ibmstreams.github.io/streamsx.messagehub/doc/spldoc/html/).

 # Common consumer patterns and use cases